KULeuven-COSIC/img-processing-fhe/README.md

 CSV files are under `data/`

-Binaries are copied to the project root
+Binaries are copied to the project root.